-To us, the layout of the pages inside a book is just as important as its cover design.
-After all, the pages are what people will experience as they read the book.
+To us at The Book Designers (opens in new tab), the layout of the pages inside a book is just as important as its cover design (opens in new tab).
+After all, the pages are what people experience as they read the book.
 This tutorial provides a basic step-by-step process for designing and laying out a book that's driven by its text.

-Over the following steps we'll show you how to design a simple text-driven book using InDesign, part of Adobe's Creative Cloud software.
+Over the following steps we'll show you how to design a simple text-focused book using InDesign (opens in new tab), which is part of Adobe's Creative Cloud (opens in new tab) software.
 However, this process can also be applied to more dynamic layouts, as it covers the basics of flowing in and formatting text for a book layout.
+Looking for type inspiration before you start?
+Take a look at our roundup of perfect font pairings (opens in new tab).

 01. Plan the layout(opens in new tab)